lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 ### Scope:

+In this lab, I will be installing and configuring mitmproxy to serve as an effective man-in-the-middle proxy for intercepting and analyzing network traffic.
+After setting up mitmproxy, I will configure a Windows 10 VM to route its web traffic through the proxy, ensuring that the necessary proxy settings are applied to facilitate this connection.
+To analyze the decrypted traffic, I will utilize Wireshark in conjunction with the SSLKEYLOGFILE  which allows for the logging of SSL session keys used during the HTTPS connections.

 ### Tools and Technology:
 mitmproxy, Win10, PowerShell and Wireshark

 ## Downloading mitmproxy

-In order to use mitmproxy, I needed to download.
+In order to use mitmproxy, I needed to download it.
 I will be using it on my Win10 VM, so that is the installer I chose:

 ![Pasted image 20240604220241](https://github.com/lm3nitro/Projects/assets/55665256/177b1031-420c-4cb7-be0d-6952a42d623f)